stiron/ansible-golang/README.md

 No other dependencies have been set.

+This module is tested on Debian Stable.

 ## Role variables

-`go_target_version` - consists of the "go" string and the exact target version, e.g. go1.7.4
+`go_target_version` - consists of the "go" string and the exact target version, e.g. go1.10.3

 `go_target_dir` - target directory where the go tools must be extracted/installed